top of page

 “Parents or other surrogates provide ‘informed permission’ for diagnosis and treatment, with the assent of the child as developmentally appropriate,” reads one 2016 article published by the AAP.
 “However, the goals of the informed consent process (protecting and promoting health-related interests and incorporating the patient and/or the family in health care decision-making) are similar in the pediatric and adult population, and are grounded by the same ethical principles of beneficence, justice, and respect for autonomy.”

-VCUG Conductors Are Violating the Parental Right to Informed Consent
+How VCUG Conductors Violate the Informed Consent Doctrine

-Generations of children have been traumatized (and continuing to be traumatized) by VCUG conductors who fail to obtain informed consent prior to the procedure.
+Generations of children have been traumatized (and continue to be traumatized) by VCUG conductors who fail to obtain informed consent prior to the procedure.

-Medical negligence—especially the performance of a traumatizing, sexual, and invasive pediatric procedure on children without informed consent from a parent or legal guardian—has already resulted in lasting damage and preventable harm for countless kiddos and their loved ones, a number that soars higher every day.
+Medical negligence, especially the performance of a traumatizing, sexual, and invasive pediatric procedure on children without informed consent from a parent or legal guardian, has already resulted in preventable harm to generations of children.

-#1: Failing to disclose clear and accurate information about VUR and VCUG
+1: Failing to disclose clear and accurate information about VCUG.

 Many VCUG survivors and their families have no memory of receiving any information about alternative treatments or measures of care.
 While efficacy of alternative methods will vary from case to case, there's no reason for caregivers to be left in the dark about alternative methods (such as ceVUS or renal ultrasound).
 In actuality, many low-grade cases of VUR may have been resolved just as effectively through use of non-invasive ultrasounds or related techniques.

-#2: Coercing caregivers to consent to VCUG through fear tactics and false or misleading information.
+2: Coercing caregivers to consent to VCUG through false or misleading information.

 Voluntary agreement is a foundational element of informed consent in pediatric care, and many survivors’ stories shed important light on some concerning behaviors by providers.
 From blackmailing parents (e.g., withholding antibiotics unless consent for a subsequent VCUG was given) to refusing to take safe, alternative measures to fear-mongering parents with the threat of their child's death without VCUG, former VCUG patients have testified about the fear tactics weaponized by providers.